1. Log files and cookies

 Like nearly all WordPress blogs, this site stores “convenience” cookies on your computer whenever you leave a comment.
 The cookies record the name, email address, and URL that you enter when you submit a comment so that you won’t have to re-type that info the next time you leave a comment on this site.
 If you do not consent to this and wish to disable cookies, you may do so through your web browser options, but then you will have to retype this information each time you comment.
 Instructions for doing so and for other cookie-related management can be found on the specific web browsers’ websites.

-I currently accept no advertising on Cooksister but should I start to do so in future, please be aware that third-party advertisers may also place and read cookies on your browser and/or use collect information about visitors.
+Cooksister.com currently runs no advertising on Cooksister but should this change in future, please be aware that third-party advertisers may also place and read cookies on your browser and/or use collect information about visitors.
 However, Cooksister.com has no access to or control over these cookies.
 If you are concerned, you should review the respective privacy policies on any and all third-party ad servers appearing on Cooksister.com for more information regarding their practices and how to opt-out.

 2. Google analytics

 Google Analytics is a web analytics tool that I use to help understand how visitors engage with this website.
-In order to provide me with information on visitor numbers and trends (e.g. popular posts) Google Analytics uses log files to learn about when, from where, and how often traffic flows to this site, allowing me to create a better user experience for you.
+In order to provide me with information on visitor numbers and trends (e.g. popular posts, countries where visitors visit from) Google Analytics uses log files to learn about when, from where, and how often traffic flows to this site, allowing me to create a better user experience for you.
 Cookies and log files are small pieces of information about each visitor which are stored by Cooksister to enable me to track broad trends such as the times when users prefer to visit; posts that were most popular with users; and countries from which users visited.
 None of this information is linked to anything that personally identifies the person who is visiting.

 The information in the log files include: